What is prayer, really? A hope? A plea? A re-centering of self? A meditation? A desperate measure?

 Of course, “simply” might be too reductive a qualifier.
 There is nothing simple about the kind of faith (or indoctrination) it takes to turn to an invisible being and ask for help with all manner of personal and global situations.
 There is also nothing simple about the habit of speaking into space in order to bestow all of one’s gratitude on said being, or--and this is perhaps the least simple part of the whole thing--the conviction that leads one to explicitly apologize to and ask forgiveness from this being when guilty feelings bubble up.
 Yes, confession of sin is a big part of what Christian prayer entails, too.

-Those who did not grow up in the church might feel a novel fascination with the Christian’s prayer practice (or compulsion, depending on how you look at it).
+Those who did not grow up in the church might feel a novel fascination with the Christian’s prayer practice.
 The most open-minded and empathetic non-believers may try to find the best in prayer by likening it to secular habits such as declaring intentions, sending good thoughts, or engaging in quiet self-exploration.
 Whether or not one believes that there is a God in existence who’s listening to and can answer the requests being uttered, even a heathen can appreciate the loving purpose behind the Christian’s supplication.
 A prayer for someone’s healing, for example, is, usually, a sincerely felt expression of concern and based on a true desire that the person gets better.

 Things turn awkward, though, when you are a non-believer who gets asked to pray.
 I’m not talking about the generic calls to prayer that wash across social media when disasters strike (well, when disasters strike Western/white populaces).
 Those are an entirely different can of worms, and are, quite frankly, easy enough for atheists and agnostics to write off.
 No, I’m talking about when a specific person, a friend or family member, asks you to pray for a certain situation that’s of immediate concern--an illness or injury, say, or a financial crisis.